denshaotoko/blog/_posts/2025-03-23-eureka-eeprom-content.markdown

 ## Contrast Setting
 "Faulty #2" has a weird looking contrast setting of ```F6``` which is 246 in decimal.
 The grinder supports contrast settings of 0 to 7.
-A value of 256 is way out of the configurable interval and hence is verly likely to be a corrupted value.
+A value of 256 is way out of the configurable interval and hence is very likely to be a corrupted value.

 ## Data in Bytes 16/17
 Both faulty displays have data in bytes 16 and 17 that is neither in the vanilla hex file nor in any of the hex files I created when I tried mapping the EEPROM.